mantl/mantl/README.md

 ![Single-DC](docs/_static/single_dc.png)

-Once WAN joining is configured, each cluster find services in other data centers via DNS or the [Consul API](http://www.consul.io/docs/agent/http.html).
+Once WAN joining is configured, each cluster can locate services in other data centers via DNS or the [Consul API](http://www.consul.io/docs/agent/http.html).

 ![Mult-DC](docs/_static/multi_dc.png)

 ####Control Nodes

-The compute node manages a single datacenter.
+The control node manages a single datacenter.
 Each control node runs Consul for service discovery, Mesos leaders for resource scheduling and Mesos frameworks like Marathon.

 In general, it's best to provision 3 or 5 control nodes to achieve higher availability of services.
+The consul ansible role will automatically bootstrap and join multiple consul nodes.
+The mesos ansible role will provision highly-availabile Mesos and Zookeeper environments when more than one node is provisioned.

 ![Control Node](docs/_static/control_node.png)